Appenzeller Räss-Käse (Brown Label) cheese is a lower-fat version of Appenzeller Cheese.

-In making this lower-fat version of Appenzeller Cheese, less water is added while making the cheese, and a lower cooking temperature is used for the curds.
-Different starter cultures reduce the speed of the fermentation, which in term lets more water remain in the cheese helping to replicate the body that people expected from full-fat Appenzeller.
+In making this lower-fat version, less water is added while making the cheese, and a lower cooking temperature is used for the curds.
+Different starter cultures reduce the speed of the fermentation, which in turn lets more water remain in the cheese helping to replicate the body that people expected from full-fat Appenzeller.

-The cheese is hard enough to be grated.
+The cheese is firm enough to be grated.
 Good as a complementary cheese in fondues.

 Per 100 g: Water 49 g, Protein 35g, Fat 12g, Minerals 5g, 248 kcal / Joules 1039 kJ